twagoo/cmdi-best-practices/modelling_component_metadata/components.md

 * OR: a majority of child components, elements and attributes can be retained as is \(possibly with a change in order\)
 * OR: all or nearly all child components, elements and attributes can be retained \(possibly with a change in order\) but one or more need to be enriched \(e.g. adding a concept link or documentation\) or slightly modified \(change in cardinality or multilingual property\) or replaced \(in case of a linked component\)

-These are signs that a given component is **not** a suitable template for a new component with specific requirements:
+The following signs indicate that a given component may **not** be a suitable template for a new component with specific requirements:

 * A majority of child components, elements and attributes would need to be removed or modified
 * The concept link of the component itself needs to be changed to one that is not closely related to the original one \(an indication that the component is semantically too distinct from the one required\)